Top 10 Flies for Texas Saltwater Fly Fishing

-Crab flies are deadly for targeting Redfish and Sheepshead on the Texas Gulf Coast.
+Crab flies are deadly for targeting Redfish and Sheepshead in the Gulf Coast region.
 Most are designed to have the perfect amount of weight to slowly flutter down to the bottom and not rapidly sink into the weeds where fish can’t see it.
 Featuring a textured shell body and bright orange claw tips, they closely resemble a juvenile blue crab.
 If you cast this in front of a Redfish, allow it to slowly flutter down, and then give it very short small strips, you’ll be hooked up in no time.
 Crab flies come in two different styles and can be fished two different ways.
 The straight style, like the Straight-Shooter Crab pictured, has the hook shank positioned perpendicular to the crab body.
 This allows the crab to stand upright in a defensive posture with claws dancing in the current when resting on the bottom.
 Fish this fly slow and allow it to sink, then with very small, crawling strips you will mimic the movement of a defensive crab.
 Next there is the side style like the Sidewinder Crab, this pattern has the hook shank parallel with the crab body.
 This allows the crab to "swim" while being stripped.
 Retrieve this fly with steady, slow strips and it will mimic the movement of a fleeing crab.
 Both styles are highly effective when fished properly under the right conditions.

 Sight Cast Saltwater Fly Shop

 Most of the flies featured in this article are available for sale in the saltwater fly shop.
 Attention to detail and making high quality flies that represent the people who live and breathe the back lakes and shallow flats is our main focus.
 Years of experience and field-testing have led to this collection of flies that is perfectly suitable to the Gulf Coast area.